ACH Payments

 • processing - Transfers are briefly in a processing state when they are transmitted to the sponsor bank for origination.

 • sent - ACH transfers are in a sent state after being transmitted to the financial institution for submission to the Fed ACH network.
-A sent status does not confirm that the transfer has been originated on the ACH network.

 💡